Felipe-Lohan/Dungeon_World/Blank_Playbook.md

 ##0th Level Spells

-_You prepare all of your 0th level spells every time you prepare your spells, without having to select them or count them toward your allotment of spells._
+_When you prepare your spells, all of your 0th level spells are also automatically prepared, without having to select them or count them toward your allotment of spells._

 *